SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/_index.md

 * The [Code Management](code_management) page discusses strategies and potential issues for managing codebases and delivering code to partners and future teams
-* The [Project Evaluation](project_evaluation) page provides resources for evaluating projects for academic fit
+* The [Project Feasibility](project_feasibility) page provides resources for evaluating projects for academic fit
 * The [Templates](templates) page provides templates for various documents discussed in the [Structure Guide](structure_guide)